jaredraycoleman/Southaven/DM Notes/Balandel/Archive/Murders at the Vess Estate.md

 ---
 The Vess family is a high noble family in [[Balandel]] (Lord [[Elarin Vess]] is a level-headed druid currently working as advisor to [[Archdruid Thalwen Myr]] at [[Telor'Augus, The Grove of Fire]]).
 The entire place was ransacked and the Vess family who lives there were all murdered horribly.

 [[Velara Kael|Velara]] will be a prime suspect when she is found with a knife that has the same runes as were found in the demonic circle at the crime site.
-The actual murder was [[Dessie Pindlehop]], who was told by [[Serelion Thorneweave]], the imposter ambassador of [[The Balandel Enclave]] to find a key to [[The Verdant Reliquary]] at the Vess Estate.
+The actual murder was [[Dessie Pindlehop]], who was told by [[Serelion Thorneweave]], the imposter ambassador of [[Balandel Enclave]] to find a key to [[The Verdant Reliquary]] at the Vess Estate.
 Eleanor Vess (Elarin's mother) was murdered in the estate and tortured to reveal the location of the key.

 ### Mechanics